 The UCT libraries house more than 1.2 million print volumes, in addition to an excellent collection of African documentary and feature films.
 For a quick search of the bibliographic and full-text databases, electronic books and journals, click the link above.

 The Collections, Research and Documentation Department of the District Six Museum curates and manages a unique collection of oral history recordings, historical materials, fine prints and paintings, physical remains of District Six in the form of street signs and architectural vignettes, artefacts, photographic images, books, dissertations, theses, and audio-visual recordings.

-Staff members of the Department of Historical Studies are associated with the Van Riebeeck Society which issues critically edited volumes of rare primary sources on Southern African history.
+Staff members of the Department of Historical Studies are associated with Historical Publications Southern Africa (previously the Van Riebeeck Society), which was established to publish meticulously edited original sources on Southern African history.